koladilip/sigl-studio/IMPLEMENTATION_PLAN.md

 ## 8. Conclusion

-This implementation plan provides a structured approach to building the SITL system, starting with a focused MVP and expanding to a comprehensive scene generation platform.
+This implementation plan provides a structured approach to building the SIGL system, starting with a focused MVP and expanding to a comprehensive scene generation platform.
 The modular architecture and phased approach ensure manageable development while maintaining flexibility for future enhancements.

 The success of this project depends on:
 1. **Strong foundation**: Robust parser and core systems